siot-decada-robotics/ros1_bridge/README.md

 * `rostopic`
 * `rqt_image_view`

+You will also have to clone the updated ros perception plugins from the

 ### Building the bridge from source

 Before continuing you should have the prerequisites for building ROS 2 from source installed following [these instructions](https://github.com/ros2/ros2/wiki/Installation).